diggsweden/cose-lib/docs/DEVELOPMENT.md

 git tag -s v0.0.3-SNAPSHOT -m 'v0.0.3-SNAPSHOT'
 git push origin tag v0.0.3-SNAPSHOT
 ```
-Currently only publishing to GitHub-packages, and only SemVer with -SNAPSHOT-prefix.

 NOTE: The given tag will also set the POM-project version.